Skip to main content

 })

-// Create assistant with tools
+// Create Assistant with Babylon functions

 const assistant = await openai.beta.assistants.create({

-name: 'Babylon Trading Agent',
+name: 'Babylon Trader',

 model: 'gpt-4-turbo-preview',